Nonparametric Regression in Nonstandard Spaces: Introduction

-where $C = c_{\kappa, \xi} C_{\ms{Vlo}} \br{C_{\ms{Ent}}C_{\ms{Mom}} }^{\frac1{1-\xi}}$. \end{theorem} In many settings like in euclidean linear regression with $\mf c(y,q) = |y-q|^2$, $\mf l(m, q) = |m-q|^2$, we have $\xi=\frac12$ and retrieve the parametric rate of convergence. \begin{remark} \mbox{ } \begin{itemize} \item \textsc{Variance}:\\ This condition is also called variance inequality and is well-known in the context of Fréchet means in Alexandrov spaces, \cite{sturm03, ohta12, gouic19}. \textsc{Variance} is a condition on the noise distribution and the geometry of involved spaces.
-It can be viewed as a quantitative version of the condition of unique Fréchet means $m_x$ of $Y_x$.
-The variance inequality not only ensures uniqueness of $m_x$, it also requires the objective function $\Ex{d(Y,q)^2}$ (in the metric space setting) or $\Ex{\mf c(Y,q)}$ (in the general setting) to grow quadratically in the distance of a test point $q$ to the minimizer $m_x$ (metric) or linearly in $\mf l$ (general).
+for all $\mc B \subset \mc Q$. \item \textsc{Moment}: There are $\kappa > \frac{2}{2-\alpha}$ and $C_{\ms{Mom}} \in [1,\infty)$ such that $\Ex{d(Y_t, m_t)^\kappa}^{\frac1\kappa} \leq C_{\ms{Mom}}$ for all $t \in [0, 1]$. \end{itemize} \end{assumptions} \begin{remark} \mbox{ } \begin{itemize} \item \textsc{VarIneq}: This condition is also called variance inequality and is well-known in the context of Fréchet means in Alexandrov spaces, \cite{sturm03, ohta12, gouic19}. \textsc{VarIneq} is a condition on the noise distribution and the geometry of the metric space.
+It can be viewed as a quantitative version of the condition of unique Fréchet means $m_t$ of $Y_t$.
+The variance inequality not only ensures uniqueness of $m_t$, it also requires the objective function $\Ex{\ol{Y_t}{q}^2}$ to grow quadratically in the distance of a test point $q$ to the minimizer $m_t$.
 Intuitively, this is fulfilled when the noise distribution is not too similar to a distribution that has nonunique Fréchet means.

-In the metric setting, \textsc{Variance} is true in Hadamard spaces \cite[Proposition 4.4]{sturm03}, which are geodesic metric spaces with nonpositive curvature and include the euclidean spaces.
-For a variance inequality in spaces of nonnegative curvature, see \cite[Theorem 3.3]{ahidar20}. \item \textsc{Entropy}:\\ \textsc{Entropy} restricts the size of the sets $\ball_{\mo x}(\theta^*, \mf l, \delta)$.
-It can be viewed as a quantitative version of the requirement that these sets are totally bounded.
+\textsc{VarIneq} is always true in Hadamard spaces \cite[Proposition 4.4]{sturm03}, which are geodesic metric spaces with nonpositive curvature and include the Euclidean spaces.
+For a variance inequality in spaces of nonnegative curvature, see \cite[Theorem 3.3]{ahidar20}.
+Furthermore, \autoref{prp:contracted} below shows an explicit construction of distributions fulfilling \textsc{VarIneq}.
+We use this in section \ref{sec:simu} to construct a distribution for our simulations on the sphere. \item \textsc{Entropy}: This condition can be viewed as a quantitative version of the requirement that balls in $\mc Q$ are totally bounded.